Explore Edgar Allan Poe’s Baltimore Legacy

 Raise a Glass

 Poe’s death is shrouded in mystery—he was found in a gutter in Fell’s Point and suffered from delirium for days before passing—but it’s widely believed that the city’s oldest bar was one of his last stops before his death.
-The Horse You Came In On Saloon opened in 1775 and today it’s known for its dive bar vibe and live music, but also enjoys the occasional ghost sighting.
+The Horse You Came In On Saloon opened in 1775 and today is known for its dive bar vibe and live music, but also enjoys the occasional ghost sighting.
 Want to learn more?
 Hear the stories on a tour with Baltimore Ghost Tours.

 Visit his Grave

 Westminster Hall, one of the most historic half-acres in Baltimore, is an architectural landmark.
 The imposing brick church was built in the early 1850s and several early mayors of Baltimore and heroes of the American Revolution rest alongside Poe and his wife, Virginia.
-Group tours of Westminster Burying Ground and Catacombs can be arranged year-round for groups of 15 people, minimum.
+Group tours of Westminster Burying Ground and Catacombs can be arranged year-round for groups of 15 people, minimum, but self-guided tours are available for free whenever the burial ground is open.

 View his Work

 The George Peabody Library in Mount Vernon also houses rare Poe books and a number of original letters he wrote to novelist and politician John P. Kennedy, as well as a large collection of musical settings for his writings.

 See his Statue